jerabaul29/OpenMetBuoy-v2021a/instrument_hardware/assembly_instructions_electronics.md

 <img src="https://github.com/jerabaul29/OpenMetBuoy-v2021a/blob/main/instrument_hardware/jpg/from_side.jpg" width="600" />

 ## Preparation of the power supply, part 1: making the 3 battery holders in parallel ready

+**NOTE**: for building the power supply part, I recommend that i) you avoid un-necessary cable lengths (try to keep cables a bit short), ii) you use some "good" cables that have low intrinsic resistance (typically, AWG 18 or lower, where lower AWG is thicker cable ie lower resistance).
+This will allow voltage drops when the instrument does draw quite a bit of current, ie when using the iridium modem.

 The goal is to get a circuit that looks like the following drawing: